A One-Tooth Removable Partial Denture

 Traditionally, the dentist will recommend an implant or a fixed dental bridge (where crowns are drilled on the teeth on either side of the space and a missing tooth is attached to the adjacent teeth holding the missing tooth).

-Part of the protocol of care of this partial is to keep them away from pets – they love to chew them!
+Part of the protocol of care of this one tooth removable partial is to keep them away from pets – they love to chew them!